 When might it be appropriate to use reasonable force?
-If a child is...

 - 1. Committing an offence - 2.
 Causing personal injury to, or damage to the property of, any person (including the pupil himself); or - 3.
 Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or amongst it's pupils, whether during a teaching session or otherwise.